A brief look at how Heero and Duo are doing a month and a half after the end of the curse.

 Finally Heero sat back from the hello kiss and remarked, gesturing at the can, “You got them open eventually, I see.”

 “With magic,” replied Duo belligerently.
 “That goddamned torture device was not cooperating.”

 “This one?”
 Heero held up the can opener.

 “Yes!”
 Duo yelped.
 “Can I throw it?”

 Heero laughed.
-“No. Here, let me show you…” He pulled the olives closer, then slowly demonstrated how the can opener worked — incompletely, of course, since this particular can was already open.
+“No. Here, let me show you…” He pulled the olives closer, then slowly demonstrated how the can opener worked — incompletely, of course, since this particular can already showed a clean open edge.

 Duo watched with suspicious eyes, and eventually remarked dubiously, “It kinda crawls along there, doesn’t it?
 Sorta eats its way around the top of the can.”
 He sounded as if he wanted to give the device another chance, but had been too wounded by its betrayal to trust again so soon.

 “Now you try,” Heero urged, reaching for one of Duo’s hands to place it on the rubber-coated handles of the can opener.